Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 This is the story of a family business that understood the strategic value of joining forces with a young, high-impact company.

-It's a story like so many others that could be told if more French funds took the evergreen plunge, and if more family businesses took the bold step of putting their assets at the service of new impact players, to pass on to future generations of the family not only a heritage, but also an inhabitable planet.
+It's a story that could be told many times over if more French funds were to take up the evergreen challenge, and if more family businesses take the bold step placing their assets at the service of new impact players, so as to pass on not only a heritage, but also an inhabitable planet, to future generations of the family.

-To realize their full potential, impact start-ups will need the patient capital and experience of the managing families of France's finest SMEs and ETIs, who can accelerate their innovation process thanks to these new players.
+To realize their full potential, impact start-ups will need the patient capital and experience of the managing families of France's finest SMEs, who can accelerate their innovation process thanks to these new players.

 What if this alliance of family businesses and impact pioneers heralded France's industrial renaissance?